-If you’re considering Dallas breast implants, you probably have many questions about the procedure and possible results.
-And if you don’t have any children but plan to, you may wonder if the pregnancy will ruin your implants.
+If you’re considering Dallas breast implants, you probably have many questions about the plastic surgery procedure and possible results.
+And if you don’t have any children but plan to, you may wonder if the pregnancy will ruin your breast implants.

 Below is more information about this critical question, as well as other information about breast implants.